Yorzaren/cryptoboys-nft-marketplace/README.md

 ```
 ganache-cli --port 7545 --mnemonic <INSERT mnemonic in Quotes>
 ```
-Note: If hard code it might might run into nouce errors, you have a nounce error with MetaMask its because you need to go into MetaMask and reset the account.
+Note: If you choose to hard code it, you might run into nonce errors.
+To resolve the issue, you need to go into MetaMask and reset the account(s).
 See: https://medium.com/singapore-blockchain-dapps/reset-metamask-nonce-766dd4c27ca8

 ### Compile, Migrate and Start the DApp
 Open another terminal and use it to compile and migrate the contracts and then start the DApp